 - a certificate of recognition

-- reasonable travel expenses to the award ceremony on December 2022, in San Francisco, California, as part of the annual meeting of the Council of Graduate Schools.
+- reasonable travel expenses to the award ceremony on December 2023, in Washington DC, as part of the annual meeting of the Council of Graduate Schools.

 The Graduate School will recognize the nominee selected to represent Michigan Tech on our website.